cifanip/quantitative-finance/cases/01_risk_neutral_probability_measure/index.md

 # Risk-Neutral Probability Measure

+*This page presents a condensed and focused extract of the Stochastic Calculus, Financial Derivatives and PDE's, from prof. S. Calogero.
+I connect the fundamentals of option pricing and expand with additional analysis for computation.
+Any errors are my own.*

 ## 1. Theory
 To set up our analysis, we begin by assuming the probability space $(\Omega, \mathcal{F}, \mathbb{P})$ and the Brownian motion $\\{ W(t) \\}\_{t \ge 0}$ are given.
 The filtration $\\{ \mathcal{F}(t) \\}\_{t \ge 0 }$ is a non-anticipating filtration for the Brownian motion $\\{ W(t) \\}\_{t \ge 0}$.